Last Updated On : 20-May-2026

 The correct answer is D. FortiGate load balanced the traffic according to the implicit SD-WAN rule.

-Here’s a detailed breakdown of why this is the case and why the other options are less likely:
+Here’s a detailed breakdown of why this is the case:

 ✔️ How SD-WAN Rules Work: An SD-WAN rule is a matching condition that tells the FortiGate how to handle specific traffic (e.g., route "YouTube" traffic to port2).
 The SD-WAN Rule Name column in the log will only show a value if traffic was matched and steered by a user-defined SD-WAN rule that you configured.